noelmurasko/mosaic/listofexamples.md

   - A modification of chair.asy, which uses the decoration/layer features of mosaic.
 - domino.asy
 - fudgeflake.asy
+- Hilbertcurve.asy
+  - Hilbert curve, using substitution (see https://tilings.math.uni-bielefeld.de/substitution/hilbert-curve/).
 - KenyonNonFLC.asy
   - Keynon's non FLC tiling which is not of finite local complexity (see https://tilings.math.uni-bielefeld.de/substitution/kenyons-non-flc/).
 - PenroseKite.asy
 - PenroseRhomb.asy
 - periodDoubling.asy
 - pinwheel.asy
-  - The epidome of a tiling with statistical circular symmetry.
+  - The epitome of a tiling with statistical circular symmetry.
 - pinwheelPlus.asy
   - The pinwheel tiling with several decorations.
 - pinwheelVariant.asy